Sprague Electric: Post World War II

-After the Second World War, Sprague Electric retooled for the commercial and industrial products market and eventually Sprague capacitors and resistive products became a widely-known brand name.
+After the Second World War, Sprague Electric retooled for the commercial and industrial products market.
+Eventually Sprague capacitors and resistive products became a widely-known brand name.
 Radio and television manufacturers like RCA, Zenith and Philco continued to use Sprague Electric products.
 Sprague Electric products were also found in stores selling electronic parts, and the electronics servicing business.
 In 1946 Howard W. Sams (SAMS Publishing) introduced their Photofact Servicing manuals, which were a valuable resource for the service of consumer electronics.
 Sprague Electric capacitors were listed as a recommended replacement part.

 Sprague Electric flourished during the Cold War and the Space Race because of their reputation and experience in the building of military components.
-However, by 1954 most of Sprague Electric's sales and profits were from the TV and radio markets; military products sales were second.
+By 1954. most of Sprague Electric's sales and profits were from the TV and radio markets; military products sales were second.
 Sales reached almost $50 million.
 Also in 1954, the company built new capacitor plants in North Carolina and in the US territory of Puerto Rico.
-It was the beginning of Robert C. Sprague's dream to make Sprague Electric into a major corporation; this expansion would continue into the late 1960s.
+It was the beginning of Robert C. Sprague's dream to make Sprague Electric into a major corporation.
+This expansion continued into the late 1960s.

 Sales of Sprague Electric products remained steady from 1954-1958 at just below $50 million.
 The company continued to expand its product base by opening a semiconductor plant in New Hampshire in 1957 and a magnetics plant in California.
 As the company grew, union membership (Independent Condenser Workers Union #2) grew as well.
-By November 1956 straight hourly workers wages were tied to the Bureau of Labor Statistics Consumer Price Index.
-Additionally, workers received better benefits.
+By November 1956, straight hourly workers wages were tied to the Bureau of Labor Statistics Consumer Price Index.
+Workers received better benefits.
 The Sprague Log recorded in this in a "Special Negotiations Supplement."